AliciaBytes/digital-garden.aliciabytes.com/src/site/notes/TTRPGs/Menace Under Otari.md

 ## More information about the town

-If you want to learn more about the town check out my overview in [[TTRPGs/Otari - Player's Guide\|Otari - Player's Guide]] or the [Abomination Vaults - Player's Guide](https://downloads.paizo.com/AbominationVaults_PlayersGuide.pdf) since it starts in Otari too.
+If you want to learn more about the town check out my the [Abomination Vaults - Player's Guide](https://downloads.paizo.com/AbominationVaults_PlayersGuide.pdf) since it starts in Otari too.

 ## Pre-generated Characters